paras283/ecr-cleanup-script/README.md

 # ECR Cleanup Script

-A Node.js utility script to clean up old and untagged Docker images from AWS ECR repositories.
+A Node.js utility script for cleaning up old or untagged images from AWS ECR (Elastic Container Registry), helping reduce unnecessary storage costs and clutter.
 ---

-## Features
+## Purpose

+This script connects to all ECR repositories in a given AWS region and performs the following:

+- Deletes untagged images.
-- Deletes untagged images
+- Deletes old tagged images not matching retention rules.
-- Retains 2 latest images for each specified tag prefix
+- Retains the 2 most recent images per tag prefix (e.g., prod, staging, v1).
-- Supports dry-run mode
+- Supports a dry-run mode to preview actions without making changes.
-- Filters based on image age and tag prefixes

 ---